UBCx-Software-Engineering/screencastmario/README.md

 Either of these commands will cause the browser-version to refresh, if you have run the `serve` command above.

-If your project folders aren't displaying normally, try running this command and then close and re-open your project in your IDEA:
+If your project folders aren't displaying normally, try running this command and then close and re-open your project in your IDE:

     'rm -r .idea'